Rudy Rochman: Military

-Rochman returned to active duty as a paratrooper in the Israeli Defense Forces during the 2023 Gaza war.
-As a sniper in the airborne paratrooper reserves, his unit was the first to enter southern Gaza, where it was deployed to the region of Khan Younis.
-He gave numerous interviews from the battlefield to major news outlets such as MSNBC, Fox News and CBS, offering them a firsthand look at the conflict, including a description of what he witnessed in the aftermath of the Hamas massacre of Kfar Aza.
+Rochman returned to active duty as a paratrooper in the Israel Defense Forces during the 2023 Gaza war.
+As a sniper in the paratrooper reserves, his unit was the first to enter southern Gaza, where it was deployed to the region of Khan Younis.
+He gave several interviews from the battlefield to news outlets such as MSNBC, Fox News and CBS, including a description of what he witnessed in the aftermath of the Hamas massacre of Kfar Aza.